 Pressures in the domiciliary care market and workforce pressures mean there is a risk that not as many older people benefit from reablement and domiciliary care services as is desired, leading to an increased use of residential placements on discharge from hospital.
-This will be regularly monitored and mitigated through joint working with partners to ensure the focus remains on supporting people's independence and return home and that, in the event of a temporary residential admission, that the person is supported home as soon as appropriate.
+This will be regularly monitored and mitigated through joint working with partners to ensure the focus remains on supporting people's independence and return home and that, in the event of a temporary residential admission, the person is supported home as soon as appropriate.
+This approach will also be supported with work on an Extra Care offer which effectively utilises the capacity available to us, including the development of 'Stepping Stone' flats which can help people who require a stay in an independent living setting as they recover from a hospital stay, savings of £67,000 are included in the budget in relation to extra care schemes.

-It is anticipated that this approach will enable us to both fully meet the needs of adults and generate some £9.8m in efficiencies in 2022/23 and pave the way for a more sustainable operating model in future years and offer better outcomes for adults requiring support.
-Alongside these new ways of working, data points will be developed that, alongside a Lived Experience capture, will be used in local and countywide improvement cycles to ensure we mitigate any negative impacts on adults who use services.
+It is anticipated that this approach will enable us to both fully meet the needs of adults and generate some £4.3m in efficiencies in 2023/24 as we progress towards a more sustainable operating model in future years and offer better outcomes for adults requiring support.
+Alongside these new ways of working, data points will be developed that capture Lived Experience and will be used in local and countywide improvement cycles to ensure we mitigate any negative impacts on adults who use services.